code-423n4/2022-11-paraspace-findings/data/jadezti-G.md

 }
 ```

-for-loop instances in the smart contracts:
+for-loop instances in the smart contracts that can be further optimized by applying `unchecked` math operation:
 ```js
 File: paraspace-core/contracts/protocol/libraries/logic/FlashClaimLogic.sol